stenglein-lab/2017_GDW/Mapping_Assembly/download_exercise.md

 ---

-### Download the boa constrictor genome.
+### Downloading the boa constrictor genome.

 The dataset we downloaded is from boa constrictor liver RNA.
-We are going to map the reads in the dataset to the boa constrictor mtDNA genome sequence to demonstrate read mapping.
+We will map reads in the dataset to the boa constrictor genome sequence to demonstrate read mapping.
 We'll do this in tomorrow's exercise.

 First, we need to *find* the boa constrictor genome.
 As usual, there are few ways we could go about this: